-Keyword Matching Flow
+Keyword Matching Logic

-- You bought the keyword “film production”
+- You bought the keyword “video production”.

-- Google will show your ad.
+- Google then displays your ad.

 3 types of keyword matching

-- Basketball shoes
+Example: Basketball shoes

-- [Basketball Shoes]
+Example: [Basketball Shoes]

 Reference from: AdWords Keyword Match Types: Explained by Ex-Googlers